tofitsch/indicoscraper/README.md

 * The first page of the pdf (usually title slide) is converted to text
 * If one of the words matches any of the first or last names of one of the contribution speakers on indico it is considered to be the name

+Once a file would be downloaded that already exists in the `out_dir` the script exits.
+This allows to quickly updating just the new contributions in a particular category / meeting.

 # CDS
 ## Setup
 So far none.
 Non-public files that require access are not supported yet.